mtw/mtw.github.io/Pelican/content/publications/presentations.rst

 #############
 :summary: Oral presentation and invited talks by Michael Thomas Wolfinger
 :title: Invited talks and oral presentation by Michael T. Wolfinger
-:description: Invited talks and oral presentation by Michael T. Wolfinger
+:description: Explore insightful invited talks and oral presentations by Michael T. Wolfinger.
+Gain valuable knowledge on a variety of topics from an expert in the field.

 :breadcrumb: / Home